-House expected to pass antilynching bill that Rep. Rush says is decades overdue
+House expected to pass anti-lynching bill that Rep. Bobby Rush says is decades overdue

-The measure’s expected passage comes after lawmakers tried, and failed, to pass anti-lynching bills nearly 200 times.
+The measure’s expected passage comes after lawmakers tried and failed to pass anti-lynching bills nearly 200 times.
 Supporters of the legislation called its passage long overdue.

-“I was eight years old when my mother put the photograph of Emmett Till’s brutalized body that ran in Jet magazine on our living room coffee table, pointed to it, and said, ‘this is why I brought my boys out of Albany, Georgia,’ " Rush said in a statement last Friday.
+“I was eight years old when my mother put the photograph of Emmett Till’s brutalized body that ran in Jet magazine on our living room coffee table, pointed to it, and said, ‘this is why I brought my boys out of Albany, Georgia,’” Rush said in a statement Friday.
 “That photograph shaped my consciousness as a Black man in America, changed the course of my life, and changed our very nation.”

 While Till and other victims of lynching cannot be brought back, Rush said, “we can finally turn the page from our nation’s repeated failure to outlaw lynching on a federal level and end this longstanding injustice and painful affront to the African American community.”